torvalds/linux/Documentation/driver-api/thermal/power_allocator.rst

 -------------

-The implementation of the PID controller in the power allocator thermal governor allows the configuration of two proportional term
+The implementation of the PID controller in the power allocator thermal goveryesr allows the configuration of two proportional term
 constants: `k_po` and `k_pu`.  `k_po` is the proportional term
 constant during temperature overshoot periods (current temperature is above "desired temperature" trip point).
 Conversely, `k_pu` is the